-For this reason, this article is going to focus on the gear you need for urban survival because when disaster strikes, you won’t have time to think about what you need or how to get it.
-You will be focused on getting out of harm’s way and getting home safely.
+For this reason, this article is going to focus on the best survival gear you need for urban situations, because when disaster strikes, you won’t have time to go and purchase it.

 You will be stunned, possibly in a state of shock, and so will the people around you.
 I know just watching the footage from 9/11, watching the horror and the events unfold on a screen so many years after the event still causes a sense of disbelief and shock at what people went through.
 To be as prepared as possible, you need to plan ahead and have the right gear on-hand.